NBA Rumors: Lakers Could Acquire Al-Farouq Aminu For KCP And Talen Horton-Tucker, ‘Bleacher Report’ Suggests

 The Los Angeles Lakers are entering the 2019-20 NBA season with great expectations.
-While the organization failed to land Kawhi Leonard when the former Toronto Raptors forward opted to sign with the Los Angeles Clippers, the Lakers made up for that by surrounding LeBron James and Anthony Davis with a number of less-heralded, yet nonetheless proven free-agent pickups, including Danny Green and DeMarcus Cousins.
+While the organization failed to land Kawhi Leonard when the former Toronto Raptors forward opted to sign with the Los Angeles Clippers, the Lakers made up for it by surrounding LeBron James and Anthony Davis with a number of less-heralded, yet nonetheless proven free-agent pickups, including Danny Green and DeMarcus Cousins.
 Those moves could further improve the Lakers’ chances of heading to next year’s NBA Finals, but as a recent report recommends, the team could give those Finals odds a bigger boost by trading for Orlando Magic forward Al-Farouq Aminu.

 As explained by Bleacher Report‘s Zach Buckley on Tuesday, the deal that allowed the Lakers to acquire Davis from the New Orleans Pelicans last month already saw the organization “[cash] in their best trade chips.”
-While Kyle Kuzma is the only player remaining from last year’s young Lakers core, Buckley speculated that the incoming third-year forward “could be effectively off-limits” due to the fact that he wasn’t included in the Davis trade.
+While Kyle Kuzma is the only player remaining from last year’s young Lakers core, Buckley speculated that the incoming third-year forward “could be effectively off-limits” due to the fact he wasn’t included in the Davis trade.
 That, he suggested, could force Los Angeles to use veteran shooting guard Kentavious Caldwell-Pope and 2019 second-round pick Talen Horton-Tucker as trade chips in an attempt to acquire Aminu from the Magic.

 Although Aminu has averaged just 7.7 points and shot 42.3 percent from the field and 33.7 percent from three-point range in nine NBA seasons, per his Basketball-Reference player page, Bleacher Report‘s Buckley pointed out that the 28-year-old forward could help the Lakers’ championship aspirations the most through his contributions on defense.